A Level subject overviews

 Classical Civilisation A Level

-If you are inspired by the cultures of Greece and Rome, you will love this A Level course.
 The breadth of Classical Civilisation enables you to investigate literature, history, art history and archaeology within the same subject and gives you a wide range of skills which can be applied within and beyond many higher education courses.
+No prior knowledge or study is needed to tackle A Level Classical Civilisation and we follow the OCR syllabus.

 Computer Science A Level

-Drama A Level
+Drama A Level / BTEC Performing Arts

-The course emphasises practical creativity alongside research and theoretical understanding.
+These courses emphasise practical creativity alongside research and theoretical understanding.
 Students learn through experience – seeing theatre and making theatre for themselves.
 You will develop skills that are not just essential for Drama, but applicable to a wide range of higher education subjects and in the workplace.

 Economics A Level